scubacabra/gradle-wsdl-plugin/README.md

 This plugin has three separate conventions with sensible defaults that a user can override if he so chooses

 ## Wsdl Plugin Convention defaults ##
-There is are only two overridable defaults for the WSDL plugin
+There is are 4 overridable defaults for the wsdl plugin

-        * wsdlDirectory -- File object to the wsdl Directory
+        * wsdlFolder -- (relative to root) Where to find the wsdl folder, i.e. "wsdl" or "WSDL", or "web-services" etc.
-     	* nameRules -- a map of naming rules to convert in the project name (more on this later)
+     	* schemaFolder -- (relative to root) Where to find the schema folder, i.e "schema", "XMLSchema", "XSD"
+	* episodeFolder -- (relative to root) Where to find the episode folder, i.e. "episodes", "schema/episodes", "xsd/episodes"
+	* webServiceCopyDir -- (relative to build directory) what directory to copy web service dependent files to, i.e. "web-services", "ws"

 ## wsimport Conventions ##
 Several boolean sensible defaults are defined to be passed into the wsimport task